High-Speed Police Chases and You

 In a review of the practices of more than 400 enforcement agencies, a well-known professor of criminology who has studied police pursuits since the 1980s found that 91 percent of the agencies had some form of high-speed pursuit policy, and most of them were implemented in the 1970s.
 About half of these agencies had updated their policy in the 1990s to be more restrictive.
 However, in most cases, there was no governing process and officers generally had free reign to pursue anyone they wanted to.
 It took four people being killed by drivers fleeing police in three separate incidents in a two-month period for Milwaukee, Wisconsin to change its policy on pursuits.
 Before they can initiate a chase, police there now must have probable cause that a violent felony has occurred instead of reasonable suspicion.

-Local headlines are full of stories of high-speed police chases throughout South Florida that end with bystanders being injured or killed.
+Local headlines are full of stories of high-speed police chases throughout Florida that end with bystanders being injured or killed.
 Particularly where the pursuit involves a minor offense and the public is unnecessarily endangered, innocent motorists, pedestrians and cyclists have a right to expect that the police will not recklessly disregard proper police procedure.
-As one of South Florida's most respected and oldest personal injury law firms, Stabinski Law has successfully handled claims involving improper and negligent police pursuits.
+As one of Florida's most respected and oldest personal injury law firms, Stabinski Law has successfully handled claims involving improper and negligent police pursuits.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us today by calling 305-643-3100 or by filling out a free case evaluation form.

 Categories: